opsdroid/opsdroid/docs/extending/connectors.md

     # Init the config for the connector
     self.name = "MyConnector" # The name of your connector
-    self.config = config # The config dictionary to be accessed later self.default_room = "MyDefaultRoom" # The default room for messages to go
+    self.config = config # The config dictionary to be accessed later self.default_target = "MyDefaultRoom" # The default room for messages to go

   async def connect(self, opsdroid):
     # Create connection object with chat library